nghochi123/dbvis/README.md

 Initially intended to deploy with Netlify but Netlify was giving me quite a bit of trouble.
 Didn't realize Vercel was a deployment platform as well, and since they were the ones who made Next.JS, I decided to go ahead and try using them.

+### Known bugs/unintended features (to be fixed)

+* Able to create more than one table with the same name.
+* Arrows sometimes extend inwards when past a certain threshold (for example an arrow from a field pointing to a table right below it)
+* Arrows are able to point to another field in the same table

 ## Tech/Frameworks used

 * [React](https://reactjs.org/)